JosephRedman/Nest/README.md

 `exit` - closes the REPL or exits the program.

 `add y y x` - adds 2 numbers and sets a variable to the answer.
-The first value given is the first in the operation, so `add 5 10 x` does 5+10 and sets it to x
+The first value given is the first in the operation, so `add 5 10 x` does 5+10 and sets it to x.

 `sub y y x` - subtracts 2 numbers and sets a variable to the answer.
-The first value given is the first in the operation, so `sub 5 10 x` does 5-10 and sets it to x
+The first value given is the first in the operation, so `sub 5 10 x` does 5-10 and sets it to x.

 `mult y y x` - multiplies 2 numbers and sets a variable to the answer.
-The first value given is the first in the operation, so `mult 5 10 x` does 5*10 and sets it to x
+The first value given is the first in the operation, so `mult 5 10 x` does 5*10 and sets it to x.

 `div y y x` - divides 2 numbers and sets a variable to the answer.
-The first value given is the first in the operation, so `div 5 10 x` does 5/10 and sets it to x
+The first value given is the first in the operation, so `div 5 10 x` does 5/10 and sets it to x.

+`~` - Opens and closes a comment.
+Is used like `~Your Comment Here~`.

 ---